A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$

 It is worth noting that alternative proposals, such as a random walk proposal applied to the current set of particles, can also be used \citep{Chopin2020}.
 The resampling in the rejuvenation step is similar to the one used in Algorithm \ref{BMA-pf} but is performed only when the effective sample size (ESS), which is an assessment of the degeneracy of the parameter particles, falls below a threshold $\tau_R$; in that case a degeneracy criterion is deemed to be met.
 The ESS for model $k$ is given by

 In practice, an ESS threshold of 50\% ($\tau_R=0.5$) is commonly used \citep{Chopin2013, Chopin2020}.
-Each rejuvenation step involves computing an unbiased estimate of the marginal likelihood given a proposed parameter $\theta^*$, by running Algorithm~\ref{BMA-pf} over observations from time 1 to $t$.
-The proposed parameter is then either accepted or rejected based on the Metropolis-Hastings acceptance probability:
+Each rejuvenation step computes an unbiased estimate of the marginal likelihood for a proposed parameter $\theta^*_{k}$ by running Algorithm~\ref{BMA-pf} over observations from time 1 to $t$.
+While the computational load grows with the number of observations to process at each MCMC update, \cite{Chopin2013} show that the frequency of rejuvenation typically decreases over time, reducing the overall burden.
+The proposed parameter is then accepted or rejected according to the Metropolis-Hastings probability:

-This procedure enables us to incorporate parameter uncertainty into our model evidence estimation (see \cite{Chopin2013} for technical details).
-Specifically, the marginal likelihood under model $\mathcal{M}_k$ is approximated by the product of the weighted averages of the incremental likelihoods:
+Let's assume that $\{\theta^{m}_{k}, \vartheta^{m}_{k,t-1}\}_{m=1}^{N_\theta}$ is a particle approximation of the posterior $p(\theta_{k} | y_{1:t-1},\mathcal{M}_k)$.
+Using this approximation, we can incorporate parameter uncertainty into the model evidence estimation (see \cite{Chopin2013} for technical details).
+Specifically, the evidence of model $\mathcal{M}_k$ at time $t$ in Equation \eqref{marg_evidence} can be approximated as the product of weighted averages of the incremental likelihoods given the parameter particles:

-For many diseases, the dynamics of transmission can change at unknown times, leading to a need for adaptation.
-For instance, transitions may occur from a pre-epidemic phase to an epidemic phase, or from an epidemic phase to a controlled phase.
-Each of these phases is characterized by distinct disease dynamics and observable data, making it essential to detect and model these changes effectively.
-This scenario can be viewed as a change detection problem, where the system must identify shifts in transmission patterns to update the modeling approach accordingly.
-A simple yet effective method to address the challenges of time-varying models is to utilize a sliding window of $t_w$ time steps, resetting all model evidence every $t_w$ iterations (\cite{martino2015cooperative}, Section 5).
-For this approach, the model evidence is approximated through

-This approach is particularly useful when the relative performance of the models under consideration changes during the different phases of an outbreak.